echo2echo/Count-Lines-of-Code/README.md

 	$ sudo chmod 755 cloc.pl

-For example, to count lines in a Perl file:
+For example, to count lines in all the Perl files in a directory and each subdirectory

 	$ ./cloc.pl --type=Perl